Guiltybyte/ml_in_chisel/README.md

 ## TODO
+- Refactor and clean up the design code
-- Setup scripts for generating verilog from chisel and performing an out of context build with the [VTR](https://verilogtorouting.org/) flow
+- Setup scripts for generating verilog from chisel and performing an out of context build with the [VTR](https://verilogtorouting.org/) flow, i.e. a makefile